buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcPositivePlaneAngleMeasure.md

 # IfcPositivePlaneAngleMeasure

-An _IfcPositivePlaneAngleMeasure_ is a plane angle measure that is greater than zero.
+An _IfcPositivePlaneAngleMeasure_ is a plane angle measure that is greater than zero.<!-- end of definition -->

 Type: _IfcPlaneAngleMeasure_